nelsoncs-2008/AirportManagementSystem/README.md

 ---

 # 📜 License
-This project is free to use for educational and academic purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for full terms.